It's Too Late (Carole King song): Gloria Estefan version

 Cuban American singer and songwriter Gloria Estefan released her cover of "It's Too Late" in 1995 as the third promotional single (in the US), and fourth overall single released from her fourth studio album, Hold Me, Thrill Me, Kiss Me (1994).
 It was produced by Emilio Estefan, Jr., Jorge Casas and Clay Ostwald, and released in May 1995 by Epic Records.

 Critical reception

 AllMusic editor Eddie Huffman described Estefan's version as "[a] moment of genuine pathos" in his review of the Hold Me, Thrill Me, Kiss Me album.
-Steve Baltin from Cash Box felt the singer "does a decent job with the vocals, but this is one of those songs that everybody feels they own.
+Steve Baltin from Cash Box magazine felt the singer "does a decent job with the vocals, but this is one of those songs that everybody feels they own.
 As such, it’s better off being left alone."
 Chuck Campbell from Knoxville News Sentinel viewed it as a "faithful" remake of Carole King's 1971 hit, "though Tim Mitchell's intrusive electric-guitar solo is an unwelcome addition."
 Phil Shanklin of ReviewsRevues remarked that King's voice does possess the same warmth as Estefan's.
 Tony Cross from Smash Hits gave Estefan's version two out of five, writing that "Glo's done a fine job tweeking it into shape by funking it up a bit."